multiplex-bio/Protocols/README.md

 Description of folders
 --

-PCR: Protocols to prepare the PCR reactions (no the PCR itself) in Opentrons
+qPCR: Protocols to prepare the qPCR reactions (no the qPCR itself) in Opentrons

 TNA: Protocols for Total Nucleic Acid extraction in Opentrons.

-RT: Protocols for the Retrotranscription of RNA to cDNA in Opentrons
+RT: Protocols for the Retrotranscription of RNA into cDNA in Opentrons

 ELISA: Protocols to conduct ELISA tests in Opentrons